Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 Follow these steps to do so:

-1. Create an S3 bucket named `cfn-artifacts-bucket name` for the CFN artifact.
+1. Create an S3 bucket named `cfn-artifacts-your-bucket-name` for the CFN artifact.
 This bucket will be used for all future templates.

 ```rb
 aws s3 mb s3://cfn-artifact-bucket